cckssr/openbis-fork/docs/software-developer-documentation/apis/java-javascript-v3-api.md

 - AFS can perform all the functions of DSS while also offering new features unavailable in DSS.
 - However, AFS uses a new API for reading and writing files, meaning applications must be migrated to this new API to use it.
-- During the transition period, both components will be available.
-In the next OpenBIS version, DSS will be removed.
+- During the transition period (openBIS 7), both components will be available with DSS deprecated.
+In the next OpenBIS version (openBIS 8), DSS MIGHT be removed.
 - Additionally, AFS is independent of OpenBIS, so it can potentially be used with other systems.

 ### The Java API